 Some of the commands you can use in login scripts are listed in the following table.
-(For a list of all login script commands and a complete description of each, see "Login Script Commands and Variables" in Chapter 3 of Supervising the Network.)
+(For a list of all login script commands and a complete description of each, see Login Script Commands and Variables in Supervising the Network.)

-Login script command Description ATTACH Connects to bindery-based NetWare servers (NetWare 2 or NetWare 3) or to NetWare 4 servers using bindery services.
+Login script command Description АТТАСН Connects to bindery-based NetWare servers (NetWare 2 or NetWare 3) or to NetWare 4 servers using bindery services.
 COMSPEC If users run DOS from the network, this specifies the directory where the DOS command processor (COMMAND.COM) is loaded.
-Users running OS/2 shouldn't use this command in the login script.
-EXIT Terminates execution of the LOGIN utility and executes an external program (doesn't apply to OS/2 workstations).
+EXIT Terminates execution of the LOGIN utility and executes an external program.
 FIRE PHASERS Emits a phaser sound when certain conditions exist.
 IFTHEN Performs an action only under certain conditions.
 MAP Maps drives and search drives to network directories and NDS objects.
 PAUSE Creates a pause in the execution of the login script.
-SET Sets a DOS or OS/2 environment variable.
-For OS/2 workstations, SET commands affect the environment only while the login script is running; the settings disappear when LOGIN terminates.
+SET Sets a DOS environment variable.
 WRITE Displays messages on the workstation screen when a user logs in.

-Table 6 Selected Login Script Commands
+Table 11-1Selected Login Script Commands